LiamGunning07/Midterm-SMART-to-do-List/README.md

 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`
-9. Must use node verion 14.0 and above

 ## Warnings & Tips